unfoldingWord/tx-dev/README.md

 	* Installs needed node modules
 	* Install all the submodules (other GitHub repositories)
 	* Clones all the repos listed in above *Repos Involved* section, excluding tx-dev

-2. `vi ./setENVs.sh` - set all masked values to your AWS & DCS keys
+2. `vi ./setENVs.sh` - Set the AWS_ACCESS_KEY and AWS_SECRET_ACCESS_KEY to yours to use with unfoldingWord's xsni AWS account.
+Set the TX_DATABASE_PW to the one used on AWS (obtain from another tX developer).
+All else can stay the same (No need for GOGS_USER_TOKEN)

 ## To Start Up Everything in 6 Tabs: